-Lipstick on a Pig: Why IPP3A Fixation Won’t Fix Property Management’s Bigger Privacy Problem
+Lipstick on a Pig: Why Your IPP3A Fixation Won’t Fix Property Management’s Bigger Privacy Problem

 Here’s a number for you: The number of property management agencies in New Zealand with a comprehensive privacy policy is alarmingly close to zero.